 Archaeologists have known about Neanderthals, or Homo neanderthalensis, since the 19th century, but only discovered Denisovans in 2008 (the group is so new it doesn’t have a scientific name yet).
 Since then, researchers have discovered Neanderthals and Denisovans not only mated with each other, they also mated with modern humans.

 “When the Max Plank Institute [for Evolutionary Anthropology] began getting nuclear DNA sequenced data from Neanderthals, then it became very clear very quickly that modern humans carried some Neanderthal DNA,” says Alan R. Rogers, a professor of anthropology and biology at the University of Utah and lead author of the Science Advances paper.
 “That was a real turning point… It became widely accepted very quickly after that.”

 As a more recently-discovered group, we have far less information on Denisovans than Neanderthals.
-But archaeologists have found evidence that they lived and mated with Neanderthals in a Siberian love shack for around 100,000 years.
-The most direct evidence of this is the recent discovery of a 13-year-old girl who lived in that cave about 90,000 years ago.
+But archaeologists have found evidence that they lived and mated with Neanderthals in Siberia for around 100,000 years.
+The most direct evidence of this is the recent discovery of a 13-year-old girl who lived in a cave about 90,000 years ago.
 DNA analysis revealed that her mother was a Neanderthal and her father was a Denisovan.

 Human Evolution Was Messy

-Scientists are still figuring out when all this inter-group hanky panky took place.
+Scientists are still figuring out when all this inter-group mating took place.
 Modern humans may have mated with Neanderthals after migrating out of Africa and into Europe and Asia around 70,000 years ago.
 Apparently, this was no one-night stand—research suggests there were multiple encounters between Neanderthals and modern humans.